 How to Find the Center of Your Home for Feng Shui (Tai Chi Point)

-Core Theory: Establishing the Center
+Establishing the Center

 One of the trickier steps in feng shui isn’t memorizing principles—it’s accurately mapping your space.